adrianli375/Intro-ML-Project/README.md

 **Demo 4** is about using time-series models to forecast foreign exchange prices.

 **Demo 5** is about using time-series models and using LSTM (a kind of neural network) to forecast gold futures prices.

+**Demo 6** is about using the MNIST dataset to classify handwritten digits, using a Convolutional Neural Network (CNN).